garrickdabbs/SFM-Graph-Service/suite/SFMSuiteDesignProposal.md

 Constructing the SFM involves identifying and mapping all relevant relationships among entities.
 The software suite will include tools to **intuitively create, edit, and import these relationships**.
 In earlier SFM projects, researchers often relied on manually editing Excel spreadsheets and separate documents to describe each connection.
 Our goal is to streamline this with interactive mapping and robust import/export features.

 - **Interactive Editor:** A graphical interface can allow users to add new entities and draw connections between them.
 For example, a user might drag a line from a *“Funding Policy”* node to a *“School Districts”* node to represent that policy delivering funding to districts.
 The interface can prompt for details (e.g. “describe what is delivered or influenced”) so that each edge in the matrix has documentation attached.
 This way, unlike having to cross-reference a separate narrative document, the explanation for each linkage is stored directly within the model.
-The editor should support groupings or color-coding by category, making it easier to navigate large models.
+The editor should support groupings or color-coding by type, making it easier to navigate large models.
 - **Validation and Taxonomy Awareness:** Since SFM has an underlying taxonomy of component categories and typical flows among them, the tool can optionally guide the user by highlighting unusual linkages.
 For instance, if *“Personal Attitudes”* typically influence *“Social Institutions”* but a user links an institution delivering to a personal attitude, the software might flag it for review (depending on SFM conventions).
 However, flexibility is crucial; the tool should not hard-code restrictions but can provide recommendations.
 - **Data Import/Export:** To be useful in organizational settings, the suite should allow importing relationships from common formats.
 This includes reading an **Excel or CSV file** that lists triples (source, target, description) for deliveries, or a matrix format if one is prepared.
 Similarly, the tool can export the constructed SFM to formats like CSV, GraphML, or JSON for use in other applications.
 Maintaining compatibility with standard formats helps in integrating with other analysis tools or performing statistical analysis on the data.